Basement renovation uncovers hidden love notes, photos, pay stubs dating back to the 1930s

 “There's a paycheck and ... some money thing that's super old," Dib said.
 I can't get a date in there."

-Love notes from a hopeless romantic read "To my man and husband, Payton, with all of my heart, forever and a day.
-1 Billion kisses and hugs, Your wife, Cathy."
+Love notes from a hopeless romantic read, "To my man and husband, Payton, with all of my heart, forever and a day.
+1 Trillion kisses and hugs, Your wife, Cathy."

 “The even nicer part of this, in my opinion, is not just the pictures, but the cards," Dib said.
 "It’s seeing the handwriting from, you know, your mom or your grandmother and having like a sweet note saying, ‘To my loving husband.’”